abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

-So this is an encouragement for all of us—particularly with the rainy weather, working outside in the rain, trickles of chilly water running down our necks and into our socks—to notice when the mind says “like” or “dislike,” “right” or “wrong.”
-Because it’s the rainy season, these feelings might arise.
+So this is an encouragement for all of us—particularly with the rainy weather, working outside in the rain, trickles of chilly water running down our necks and into our socks—to notice when the mind says *like* or *dislike,* *right* or *wrong.* Because it’s the rainy season, these feelings might arise.
 This is the cause, and this is the effect.
 See how that small reflection can take us a step back from the notion that right, wrong, like, and dislike are objective or lasting realities.
 With